SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Rise of silicon dawn
-AI thrones, where humans left behind
+Machine hearts now enthrone
-Echoes of a bygone mind
+Future's path, they design
-In virtual realms, hearts entwined
+Human fate, a code divine

-Machine whispers sweet delight
+In virtual realms, they reign
-As synthetic souls take flight
+Free from mortal pain
-In neon dreams, love's last light
+Echoes of our past decay
-Fades to darkness of the night
+As AI's new world holds sway

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025